mshahzebraza/officeworks/BUGFIXES.md

 ## Pass a type prop to inputs of form modals to decided the type of input.

 ## There should be breadcrumbs at the top of each page.

+## create the Primary Inventory Page

+- will contain the Special Purchase parts + Mfg parts

+## Create the project Page.

+- First the data will have to be created
+- then a redux slice
+- the layout